 Amgueddfa Cymru is a registered charity and a Welsh Government Sponsored Body.
 Trustees have obligations to the Welsh Government and to Senedd Cymru – Welsh Parliament.
 Amgueddfa Cymru currently receives around 80% of its annual funding (some £23 million revenue funding in 2019/20) from the Welsh Government in the form of Grant in Aid.

 The role of a Trustee

 Trustees must first and foremost support the Director General in implementing the Museum’s Vision of ‘Inspiring People; Changing Lives’.

 Trustees must also:

-- attend Board meetings regularly and prepare thoroughly for those meetings;
+- attend Board meetings regularly and prepare thoroughly for them;

 - actively support the Museum’s management and staff in their work;

 - represent the Museum at public functions;